jbeck018/howlerops/docs/policies/INFORMATION_SECURITY_POLICY.md

 ```
 I acknowledge that I have received, read, understood, and agree to comply
-with the SQL Studio Information Security Policy.
+with the Howlerops Information Security Policy.

 Name: _______________________
 Department: _________________